-would like is a way to move engines independently on the same track so that multiple unit consists (more than one engine operating in a single train) could be constructed or taken down in the model railroad yard or a pusher engine brought up to aid a train stranded on a grade.
-For the operator that uses DC track voltage, it is difficult to couple a moving engine to a stationary engine that occupies the same section of electrified track 10 since both engines would respond to the same applied voltage.
-For the operator that uses AC track voltage ary engine since the stationary engine could be in a 15 neutral state.
-However once coupled, the two engines would remain out of sync. since each attempt to change the state of one motor control unit would also change where each engine is equipped with a motor control unit, it is possible to couple a moving engine to a stationthe state of the other.
+Another capability that the model railroad enthusiast would like is a way to move engines independently on the same track so that multiple unit consists (more than one engine operating in a single train) could be constructed or taken down in the model railroad yard or a pusher engine brought up to aid a train stranded on a grade.
+For the operator that uses DC track voltage, it is difficult to couple a moving engine to a stationary engine that occupies the same section of electrified track since both engines would respond to the same applied voltage.
+For the operator that uses AC track voltage where each engine is equipped with a motor control unit, it is possible to couple a moving engine to a stationary engine since the stationary engine could be in a functions on AC powered model railroad locomotives.
+15 neutral state.
+However, once coupled, the two engines would remain out of sync. since each attempt to change the state of one motor control unit would also change the state of the other.